Daihatsu Cast

-The Daihatsu Cast (ダイハツ・キャスト, Daihatsu Kyasuto) is a kei car built by the Japanese manufacturer Daihatsu since 2015.
+The Daihatsu Cast (ダイハツ・キャスト, Daihatsu Kyasuto) is a kei car built by the Japanese manufacturer Daihatsu from 2015 to 2023.
 It comes in three variations designated, "Style", "Activa" and "Sport".
 Each one can be equipped with either front- or four-wheel drive configuration.

 The Cast is also sold by Toyota as the Toyota Pixis Joy (トヨタ・ピクシスジョイ, Toyota Pikushisu Joi), which was launched on 31 August 2016.

 Overview

 The Cast Style/Pixis Joy F is targeted at customers who desire an upmarket small passenger vehicle; the Cast Activa/Pixis Joy C is marketed primarily as a light off-road capable crossover with a minimum ground clearance of 175 mm, while the Cast Sport/Pixis Joy S is given such features as handling-oriented suspension tuning to increase its appeal to performance customers.
 A continuously variable transmission is fitted on all models and the Sport variant is sold with a 7-speed paddle-shifted mode.

 The Cast was lightly facelifted in October 2017, including new grilles for the Style and Activa models and new colors (inside and out).
 The Smart Assist collision avoidance system was updated to the third generation, called the "SA III".

 The Activa and Sport variants (as well as the Pixis Joy C and S) were discontinued in March 2020, leaving only the Style variant.
 Both variants were replaced by the more rugged SUV-styled LA900 series Taft.